Learn how to increase your productivity and get more out of your events in this guide to event marketing automation best practices in 2020.

 If MAPs are new to you, that’s fine too.
-Depending on your goals, a marketing automation platform might be able to help you to provide significantly more effective experiences compared to what you’re doing now.
+Depending on your goals, a marketing automation platform might be able to help you provide significantly more effective experiences compared to what you’re doing now.

 In either case, marketing automation isn’t just for demand generation marketers who sit around thinking about increasing white paper downloads, or driving demo requests.

 Marketing automation can also be used by event organizers and field marketers who want to either integrate events into existing multi-channel campaigns, or who want to produce a more effective event marketing workflow.

 But enough with the high level generalizations, let’s get to the meat of event marketing automation.
 Here’s what this in-depth guide will cover:

 - Five tips for getting started with event marketing automation.

 "We created 30,000 attendee experiences versus one experience for 30,000 attendees during our event.
 The second we start thinking about it that way and the second we start to really put ourselves in the place of the attendee—we make better decisions and the data helps enable us to do that."

 Marketing automation is that feeling you get when a brand sends you just the right email at just the right time.

 It’s when you interact with a website that feels as though it was built just for you.